graphql-dotnet/parser/README.md

 query a { name age }
 ```

-After `StructureWriter` processing the output text will be
+After `StructurePrinter` processing the output text will be

 ```
 Document